hasselk/XPlanePositionProvider/README.md

 @akeyla420, akeyla@protonmail.ch

-The following were the extra libraries I needed to install
+The following are extra libraries you'll need to install for the build
 > sudo apt install git cmake qtdeclarative5-dev libqt5svg5-dev

 Download the marble source from kde.org.
 Some of these instructions where taken from https://marble.kde.org/sources.php